miriambrk/ClinicalTrialViz/README.md

-# Homework5Matplotlib
-Pyber and Pymaceuticals Homework
+# Two Projects: Pyber and Pymaceuticals Homework

-Pyber - a hypothetical ride-sharing company
+1) Pyber - a hypothetical ride-sharing company

 Reads the data files (CSV format) and use Pandas and matplotlib and/or Seaborn to plot the data.
 Observable trends are documented.